waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 3. Create an account if you have not done that already.
 	![alt text](images/createAccount.png "Create Account")
    * Click **Create an Account**.
    * Provide all required information.
-Be sure to use your IBM ID (email) for this account.
+Be sure to use your IBM ID (email address) for this account.
    * Click **Submit**.

-   An account activation email will be sent to your registred IBM ID email.
+   An account activation email will be sent to your registered IBM ID email.
 Click on the link in this email to activate your account.

 4. Login to your account.

-5. Create a new application (workspace for this project).
+5. Create a new application.
 	![alt text](images/createApplication.png "Create Application")
 	* Click **Apps** from the menu.
 	* Click **Create new App**.